amccaugh/phidl/docs/index.rst

 .. image:: _static/rectangle.png
    :align: center

-The other way to create a rectangle is to define one by its bounding box.
+The other way to create a rectangle is to define one by its bounding box using `pg.bbox()`.
 This is useful if you want to create a rectangle which exactly surrounds a piece of existing geometry.
 For example, if we have an arc geometry and we want to define a box around it, we can use `pg.bbox()`:

 .. literalinclude:: gen_geometry.py
    :language: python